passkeydeveloper/passkeys.dev/content/docs/reference/windows.md

 ### Cross-Device Authentication

-Windows does not currently support [FIDO Cross-Device Authentication (CDA)](../terms#cross-device-authentication-cda) globally at the operating system level.
-CDA is available, however, directly in both Chrome and Edge on Windows 10 and 11.
+Starting in Windows 11 version 23H2, [FIDO Cross-Device Authentication (CDA)](../terms#cross-device-authentication-cda) is supported globally at the operating system level and available for all apps and browsers.
+Persistent linking is available between Android devices (authenticator) and Windows 11 23H2+. iOS and iPadOS do not support persistent linking.

-Persistent linking is available between Android devices (authenticator) and Chrome and Edge (clients) on Windows. iOS and iPadOS do not support persistent linking.
+In Windows versions prior to 11 23H2, including Windows 10, support for [FIDO Cross-Device Authentication (CDA)](../terms#cross-device-authentication-cda) is only available in Chrome and Edge.
+It is not available globally.
+Persistent linking is available between Android devices (authenticator) and Chrome and Edge (clients) on these versions. iOS and iPadOS do not support persistent linking.

 ## Resources